Clausewitz45/devops-coding-challenge/README.md

 ## make the script run periodically

-- We will make the ckecker script run every 20min ==> This task will create a file in /etc/cron.d/check-script
+- We will make the ckecker script run periodically at 11:35  ==> This task will create a file in /etc/cron.d/check-script
 - Create a new playbook `cron.yaml`